 Drugs & Therapeutics is changing and with the exponential growth of the knowledge base about cells, we are discovering, evaluating, and validating drug targets and therapeutic candidates at a faster pace that advance the next generation of immunomodulatory drugs.

 The current agricultural industry relies on the massive use of fertilisers which have a significant impact on both our health and the environment.
 By reinventing fertilisers, synthetic biology can be used to create living products based on soil microbes.

 Climate tech companies are transforming the world’s largest markets with innovative sustainable alternatives.
 As political capital becomes more focused on policy change surrounding global warming, and consumers demanding climate responsibility from brands, sustainable products are seeing higher growth rates than their non-sustainable alternatives.

-Improving on traditional technologies like low-throughput microscopy and electrophysiological and imaging approaches, genetic techniques open the window to the development of a range of tools dedicated to the recording, control and eventually repair of neural dynamics.
+Improving on traditional technologies like low-throughput microscopy or electrophysiological and imaging approaches, genetic techniques open the door to the development of a range of tools dedicated to the recording, control and eventually repair of neural dynamics.

 Bioenergy is a sustainable and renewable form of energy derived from organic matter, such as plants, crops, food & agricultural waste.
 Through processes like anaerobic digestion and biomass combustion, bioenergy can provide heat, electricity, and transportation fuel while reducing greenhouse emissions.

 With the world population booming, humankind cannot rely on traditional agricultural methods from 6,000 years ago; we need modern, more efficient methods - not just genetically-modified organisms and fertilisers on Earth but a new technology paradigm shift leveraging the power of micro-gravity environments to grow drugs & therapeutics in different ways and bringing the benefits back to Earth.